-- ActivityFeed.Read Application Read activity data for your organization - 6 Select the Office 365 services to audit. - 7 Click Select agent to view available agents and whether they are assigned to an Office 365 auditing template.
+- 7 Click Select agent to view available agents and whether they are assigned to an Office 365 auditing template.
 The Office 365 cell contains 'None' if an agent is not assigned to a template, or 'Auditing' if it is assigned to a template.
-From this list, select the agent to capture the events and click OK. - NOTE: You cannot use an agent that is already assigned for Office 365 auditing. - i IMPORTANT: See the Change Auditor Release Notes for ports that must be opened on the agent server. - 8 If you have selected to audit Exchange Online, you now must enter the credentials required to configure mailbox auditing settings.
-Click Next. - a Under Exchange Online Auditing Configuration, enter the credentials of an Office 365 account in UPN format (for example, <UserName>@<OrganizationName>.<onmicrosoft.com>) with the Exchange Administrator role.
-You can also select to use the Global Administrator account used to register Change Auditor in the tenant. - b Click Next to select the activities to audit within the Exchange Online organization.

-- c Choose the activities to audit.
-For mailbox activity, you have the option to set mailbox auditing settings or use the settings that have been configured in the Exchange Online tenant. - NOTE: When you add and remove individual mailboxes for auditing or select to enable or disable owner auditing, the changes to the template are saved immediately.
+From this list, select the agent to capture the events and click OK. - | NOTE - The agent must be upgraded to version 7.2 for certificate authentication support. - PowerShell 5.1 or later is required. - You cannot use an agent that is already assigned for Office 365 auditing. - i IMPORTANT: See the Change Auditor Release Notes for ports that must be opened on the agent server. - 8 If you have selected to audit Exchange Online, you now need to choose the activities to audit.
+For mailbox activity, you have the option to set mailbox auditing settings or use the settings that have been configured in the Exchange Online tenant. - i NOTE: When you add and remove individual mailboxes for auditing or select to enable or disable owner auditing, the changes to the template are saved immediately.
 They are effective after the agent configuration is updated.

-All administrative events All changes made by administrators to the Office 365 Exchange Online organization.
-Set tenant mailbox auditing settings NOTE: When Change Auditor creates a template with default Description All changes made by administrators to the Office 365 Exchange Online organization.
+Available auditing events All administrative events All changes made by administrators to the Office 365 Exchange Online organization.
+Set tenant mailbox auditing settings NOTE: When Change Auditor Bescription All changes made by administrators to the Office 365 Exchange Online organization.
 By default, only activities performed by users other than the mailbox owner (non-owner activity) are audited.
 You can however, disable this option and audit only specific mailboxes.

-NOTE: Before you can select to audit individual mailboxes or creates a template with default settings, it turns on mailbox nonowner activity auditing settings for every mailbox in your tenant.
+creates a template with default settings, it turns on mailbox non-owner activity auditing settings for every mailbox in your tenant.